MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/France/payment-management.md

 ---
 # Payment Management
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> allows you to manage bills of exchange, electronic payments, and vendor payments using the payment management function.
+[!INCLUDE[d365fin](../../includes/d365fin_md.md)] allows you to manage bills of exchange, electronic payments, and vendor payments using the payment management function.

  You can manage customer and vendor payments using payment slips.
 Before you create a payment slip, you must set up the following prerequisites: